BriWang/React-tutorial/README.md

 # React-tutorial
-## Stage Two - Conditional Content and Styling components
+## Stage Five - Building a food order app

-In this stage, we use the concepts learned in stage one to build a simple React app called 'User List'.
+In this stage, we use the concepts learned earlier to build a simple food order app.
 We'll use CSS Module to styling the components.

 ---------------------------------------------------------------------------------------------------------------------------------------------

-## Practice Project - User List
+## Practice Project - Food Order app

 ### Key features
-#### Rendering list
-#### Conditional Content
-#### CSS Module

 ---------------------------------------------------------------------------------------------------------------------------------------------